 Vernon retired to the Costa Blanca in Spain with his wife Celia in 2007.
 He has 2 grown-up sons, one of whom was from his first marriage but he and Celia had custody of him from 4 years old.
-Vernon has been a Guardian Angels mentor for 3 years and enjoys supporting single-parent families.
+Vernon has been a Guardian Angels mentor for over 7 years and enjoys supporting single-parent families.
 “I believe that the children of broken relationships are often traumatised as well and so the whole family needs support.”

 Tracey has been living in Spain for 11 years with her husband Tony and 2 children.
 “For many single parents their lives can be in complete turmoil with many mixed emotions and being in a foreign country, finding the right support can be somewhat difficult.
 Guardian Angels and mentoring gives the support that many parents need at crucial times.
 Having had similar family issues, I know only too well that having someone by your side to listen is such a great help.”

 I am Chief Mentor for Guardian Angels and have lived in Javea for 6 years now.
 My husband and I between us have 5 children ranging from 13 to 29.

 I was a single parent for 8 years so I can relate my experiences with a lot of the issues our members have out here.

 Back in the UK I trained to be a Counselor and I worked for 10 years with substance misuse clients who were on probation.

 Although qualified in Person Centred Counseling I am also trained in Cognitive Behavioural Therapy (CBT) and in motivational techniques to help encourage healthy habits and also addressing life issues.

 I mentor the mentors if they wish to have support and can offer counselling to our members.